EmmaLCruz/EmmaLCruz/README.md

-# Hola, soy Emmanuel 👋🏻
+# Hi, I'm Emmanuel 👋🏻
 ![](https://github.com/EmmaLCruz/EmmaLCruz/blob/main/banner-link1.jpg)
 <br/>

-## 👨‍💻 Desarrollador Frontend con experiencia en React, Tailwind CSS y Sass.
+## 👨‍💻 Frontend Developer with experience in React, Tailwind CSS and Sass.
-¡Bienvenido a mi perfil! 🚀
+Welcome to my Profile! 🚀
-Soy Desarrollador Frontend con pasión por construir interfaces intuitivas y eficientes.
+I'm a Frontend Developer with a passion for building intuitive and efficient interfaces.
 <br/>

 ## 🛠 Lenguajes y Herramientas